ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-cometre-ccf-profile.md

 ## Additions to Existing Registries

-### COSE Header Parameters registry

-This document requests IANA to add the following new value to the 'COSE Header Parameters' registry:

-* Label: TBD_2 (requested assignment 36)
-* Value type: ccf-leaf
-* Reference: This document

-* Label: TBD_3 (requested assignment 37)
-* Value type: [+ ccf-proof-element]
-* Reference: This document

 ### Tree Algorithms {#tree-alg-registry}

-This document requests IANA to add the following new value to the ''COSE Verifiable Data Structures' registry:
+This document requests IANA to add the following new value to the 'COSE Verifiable Data Structures' registry:

 * Name: CCF_LEDGER_SHA256
 * Value: TBD_1 (requested assignment 2)
-* Description: Historical transaction ledgers, such as the CCF ledger
+* Description: Historical transaction ledgers produced by Trusted Execution Environments, such as the CCF ledger
 * Reference: This document

 --- back